silverstripe/developer-docs/en/02_Developer_Guides/02_Controllers/07_CMS_JSON_APIs.md

 Create a subclass of [`LeftAndMain`](api:SilverStripe\Admin\LeftAndMain).
 This ensures that users must be logged in to the admin interface to access the endpoint.
 Additionally, it provides access to the methods [`LeftAndMain::jsonSuccess()`](api:SilverStripe\Admin\LeftAndMain::jsonSuccess()) and [`LeftAndMain::jsonError()`](api:SilverStripe\Admin\LeftAndMain::jsonError()).

-[warning]
+> [!WARNING]
-To enhance security, do not create a direct subclass of [`Controller`](api:SilverStripe\Control\Controller) routed using YAML on the `/admin` route.
+> To enhance security, do not create a direct subclass of [`Controller`](api:SilverStripe\Control\Controller) routed using YAML on the `/admin` route.
 This practice is strongly discouraged as it circumvents the requirement to log in to the CMS to access the endpoints.
 At best you'd be re-implementing logic that already exists.
-[/warning]

 When naming this class, it's best practice to add a "Controller" suffix to this class, for instance name it `MySomethingController`.